 Popular Christian music does not appeal to everyone

 Knowing the influence that music had on me, I am very aware of the role it can play in my daughters’ life and the role it can play in maintaining their hearts and minds in the right place.
 Unfortunately, popular Christian radio is for the most part homogeneous.
-It is what I play in the car, but in all honesty, I feel like a lot of it starts sounding the same after awhile.
+It is what I play in the car, but in all honesty, I feel like a lot of it starts sounding the same after a while.
 Even I get tired of it and find myself wanting to turn the radio station.
 My mind tells me that I should listen to music that brings my heart back to God, but rhythms that bore me make it easier for my hand to turn the station.
 If I know that happens to me, I know it most certainly will happen to my daughters.
-So it is on me to show them variety to limit their desire to move away from Christian music altogether.My mind tells me that I should listen to music that brings my heart back to God, but rhythms that bore me make it easier for my hand to turn the station.
+So it is on me to show them a variety to limit their desire to move away from Christian music altogether.My mind tells me that I should listen to music that brings my heart back to God, but rhythms that bore me make it easier for my hand to turn the station.
 Click To Tweet

 Christian music you can dance to.

 Thankfully, Christian music has come a long way since I was in my teens and there is great variety and different ways to worship God.
 One of those ways is through Christian music in Spanish.
 If you speak only English, you are probably wondering how that can help you.
 The rhythm.
-There are Latino Christians with some great songs out there that don’t just have words that glorify God, but that make you want to dance.
+There are Latino Christians with some great songs out there that don’t just have words that glorify God, but that makes you want to dance.
 Having taught preschool Sunday school, I learned that some kids are just not into dancing and that is okay.
 But there are many that just love it so much.
 Sometimes I would put worship music in Spanish, give my preschoolers instruments and their littler hearts would fill up with joy.
 They didn’t care that they couldn’t understand the words.
 So if your child is inclined to dance, give them wholesome music they can dance to.
 Christian Latin music is an option.

 This is a list of some of my favorite Christians songs in Spanish.
 It will make you want to dance like David danced (2 Samuel 6:14).
 One of them is even in English but with Latin rhythms.